tangollama/cis411_lab0/labreports/LAB_Leanne-Weaver.md

 # Step 1: Fork this repository
 - The URL of my forked repository https://github.com/Leanne-Weaver/cis411_lab0
-- The accompanying diagram of what my fork precisely and conceptually represents (Additional branches, develop and feature_1, were used to demonstrate the difference between a fork and a merge, as well as the difference between a merge and a pull request.)
+- The accompanying diagram of what my fork precisely and conceptually represents.
+(Additional branches, develop and feature_1, were used to demonstrate the difference between a fork and a merge, as well as the difference between a merge and a pull request.)
 ![Git Diagram: Step 1](../assets/Git_Diagram_Step1.jpg)

 # Step 2: Clone your forked repository from the command line
 - My GraphQL response from adding myself as an account on the test project
 ```